The Quasi-hyperbolicity Constant of a Metric Space: Snowflaked metric spaces

 \section{Snowflaked metric spaces}

 Recall that if $0 < \alpha \leq 1$ and $(X,d)$ is any metric space then $(X,d^\alpha)$ is also a metric space, called the {\it $\alpha$-snowflake} of $(X,d)$.
-We show that $C_0(X,d^\alpha) \leq 2^\alpha$, Theorem \ref{thm:snowflake}, and give some applications of this estimate.
-We determine the quasi-hyperbolicity constant of the $\alpha$-snowflake of the Euclidean real line, Theorem \ref{thm:lineflake}.
+We show that $C_0(X,d^\alpha) \leq 2^\alpha$, Theorem~\ref{thm:snowflake}, and give some applications of this estimate.
+We determine the quadrilateral constant of the $\alpha$-snowflake of the Euclidean real line, Theorem~\ref{thm:lineflake}.
+Recall that the $\alpha$-snowflake of a Euclidean space is scalable and so the quasi-hyperbolicity and quadrilateral constants coincide for such spaces.